Alberta Caribou plans: Boreal blockbuster, Foothills fiasco

 |Habitat||Provide measurements of disturbance for each range that reflect the best available information, as provided by the provinces and territories, to update the recovery strategy accordingly every five years.||Poor – Positive to recognize ‘Initially Restored Habitat’.
 However, ignores ‘Disturbed Habitat’ indicator that is based on best available science in favour of riskier ‘Effective Habitat’ and ‘Restored habitat’ concepts.|

-To obtain a pdf of the news release: click here
+To obtain a PDF of AWA’s news release: click here